Enquire

 Day 4 - Nuuk return boat trip and transfer to airport

-After breakfast in the camp, you will leave the camp by boat and cruise back to Nuuk on the lookout for whales.
-Transfer to the small airport, check in and then enjoy a quick lunch in Nuuk with your guides before your afternoon departure at 13.20pm.
+After breakfast, you will leave the camp by boat at 10:00 and cruise back to Nuuk on the lookout for whales.

 Meals